nekodjin/HasKalc/README.md

 `git clone https://github.com/ancomcat/APCSP_Performance.git`.
 This will clone the project into the current working directory.

-Users that have a `bash` distribution handy can use the bash script provided by running `./compile` from the root directory.
+Users that have a POSIX-compatible shell handy can use the build script provided by running `./compile` from the root directory.

 For all others, assuming `ghc` is installed, the command should resemble `ghc src/**/*.hs -outputdir build/ -o target/apcsp-performance`.
 If you do not